TTWNO/clue/README.md

 # clue
-An accessible class board-game of Clue implementation in Node.js
+An accessible classic board-game of Clue implementation in Node.js

 ### Installation